dhee-tree/Team-19/WoodLess/database/README.md

 - See (https://laravel.com/docs/10.x/migrations) for more information.

 ### Running Migrations
-This will query the database, building the tables specifed in migrations.
+This will query the database, building the tables specified in migrations.
 1. Ensure [.env](../.env) is modified to connect to your target database.
 2. Open the [WoodLess](../../WoodLess/) folder in terminal, run `php artisan migrate`.
 This will create the tables in your database.